moby/moby/docs/sources/examples/running_redis_service.rst

 Create your web application container
 -------------------------------------

 Next we can create a container for our application.
-We're going to use the ``-link`` flag to create a link to the ``redis`` container we've just created with an alias of ``db``.
+We're going to use the ``--link`` flag to create a link to the ``redis`` container we've just created with an alias of ``db``.
 This will create a secure tunnel to the ``redis`` container and expose the Redis instance running inside that container to only this container.